Magellan (film): Historical accuracy

-The portrayal of Mactan chieftain Lapulapu as a "myth" drew mixed reactions from historians.

-In an article published on The Freeman, two unnamed Cebu-based historians strongly disputed Diaz's claim and ensisted that Lapulapu's existence is attested by Enrique of Malacca and Antonio Pigafetta, and how Pigafetta's account is a highly reliable source as he witnessed the Battle of Mactan first-hand.

-Other historians, including one cited by The Freeman, acknowledged the "artistic license" taken by Lav Diaz.
-At an invitational screening, Ambeth Ocampo noted that Diaz had made a film, not a "doctoral dissertation", criticising the anonymous historians in The Freeman article for commenting on a film they had not seen.
-University of San Carlos associate professor George Borrinaga, in the same The Freeman article, acknowledged the film as a means to promote discussions on Lapulapu and how the lack of primary sources outside of Pigafetta led Diaz to be convinced that Lapulapu is a "myth", advising the viewers to take the claim with a "grain of salt".
+The portrayal of Mactan chieftain Lapulapu as a myth drew mixed reactions from historians.
+In an article published on The Freeman, two unnamed Cebu-based historians strongly disputed Diaz's claim and said Lapulapu's existence is attested by Enrique of Malacca and Antonio Pigafetta, and that the account of Pigafetta, who witnessed the Battle of Mactan, is reliable.
+Other historians, including one The Freeman cited, said Lav Diaz had taken "artistic license".
+At an invitational screening, Ambeth Ocampo said Diaz had made a film, not a "doctoral dissertation", and criticized the anonymous historians in The Freeman article for commenting on a film they had not seen.
+University of San Carlos associate professor George Borrinaga, in the same The Freeman article, said the film is a means of encouraging discussions about Lapulapu and that the lack of primary sources other than Pigafetta persuaded Diaz that Lapulapu is a myth; Borringa advised viewers to take the claim with a "grain of salt".

-In Ocampo's review published on Philippine Daily Inquirer, he noted "minor" inaccuracies, such as how the historical Santo Niño image depicted in the film was actually naked and white-skinned, while blood compact ceremonies were conducted using blood drawn from under the breast, rather than from the arms as depicted in the film.
+In Ocampo's review published on the Philippine Daily Inquirer, he noted "minor" inaccuracies, such as how the historical Santo Niño image depicted in the film was actually naked and white-skinned, while blood compact ceremonies were conducted using blood drawn from under the breast, rather than from the arms as depicted in the film.

-Diaz himself already anticipated criticisms of "historical revisionism".
-He argued that Filipinos should reconsider Rajah Humabon's place in Philippine history and his portrayal of events of the film is the result of his own research.
+Diaz anticipated criticisms of "historical revisionism".
+He said Filipinos should reconsider Rajah Humabon's place in Philippine history, and that his portrayal of events of the film is the result of his own research.

-The use of the Cebuano language in Magellan was described by some as overly modern.
-The Asian Cut's Paul Enicola wrote in his Toronto International Film Festival review, "More contentious is the use of Cebuano here, which occasionally veers into modern registers that jar against the historical setting."
-He added that as a fluent Cebuano speaker, he found it distracting, though not a significant issue in his viewing experience.
-An article by &Asian quoted a few Cebuano-speaking moviegoers who said that the film's language was rather "anachronistic" due to its "minimal" borrowings from Hiligaynon and Tagalog.
+Some critics described the use of Cebuano language in Magellan as excessively modern.
+The Asian Cuts Paul Enicola wrote in his Toronto International Film Festival review: "More contentious is the use of Cebuano here, which occasionally veers into modern registers that jar against the historical setting".
+He added as a fluent Cebuano speaker, he found it distracting, though not a significant issue in his viewing experience.
+An article by &Asian quoted a few Cebuano-speaking moviegoers, who said the film's language is rather "anachronistic" due to its "minimal" borrowings from Hiligaynon and Tagalog.